alyssagithub/Courses/Courses/Course 01 Variables.md

-local 1MyFirstVariable -- Bad ❌: You can't have numbers at the start of a variable name. local 🔥MyFirstVariable -- Bad ❌: You can't have non-UTF8 characters in a variable name. local MyFirstVariable1234 -- Good ✅ local if -- Bad ❌: You can't have a variable name be a syntax keyword.
+local 1MyFirstVariable -- Bad ❌: You can't have numbers at the start of a variable name. local 🔥MyFirstVariable -- Bad ❌: You can't have non-UTF8 characters in a variable name. local MyFirstVariable1234 -- Good ✅ local MyFirst Variable -- Bad ❌: You can't have a whitespace in a variable name. local if -- Bad ❌: You can't have a variable name be a syntax keyword.
 -- Note: The easiest way to tell if a word is a keyword is by seeing if its color differs from other variable names.
 ```